Frequently asked questions

 OpenDPP is a commercial, proprietary B2B compliance core dedicated to providing premium, high-performance compliance nodes and GS1 resolvers under a subscription-based SaaS model.
 While we advocate aggressively for open interoperability and standard W3C schemas, the codebase is unlicensed for public distribution, ensuring your supply chain software partner remains well-funded and structurally secure.

-What is the Asset Administration Shell (AAS v3.0) and how does OpenDPP support it?
+What is the Asset Administration Shell (AAS v3.0/3.1) and how does OpenDPP support it?

-The Asset Administration Shell (AAS v3.0) is the standardized digital twin framework defined for industrial interoperability.
-OpenDPP provides full support for the AAS metamodel.
-Brands can ingest raw AAS JSON Environment documents or export their product passports as standard shells, mapping local fields to global **eCl@ss** or IEC semantic registry dictionary identifiers.
+The Asset Administration Shell (AAS v3.0/3.1) is the standardized digital twin framework defined for industrial interoperability.
+OpenDPP provides AAS v3.0/3.1 export and import for product-passport submodels — the exported environment validates against the official IDTA AAS JSON Schema.
+Brands can ingest raw AAS JSON Environment documents or export their product passports as standard shells, mapping local fields to global eCl@ss or IEC semantic registry dictionary identifiers.

 What is the United Nations Transparency Protocol (UNTP)?